antonagafonov/oximeter_service/README.md

 ### Usage

-To use the Oxymeter Service, follow these steps:
+To use the oximeter Service, follow these steps:

 ```bash
 $ pip install -r requirements.txt